PREAMBLE

 Chapter 1 — Declaration of Fundamental Rights

-Article 1 — Right to Life and Integrity
+Article 1 — Right to life and integrity

-Article 2 — Right to Freedom
+Article 2 — Right to freedom

-- Every person has the right to express ideas, opinions, and information, and to form their own beliefs and criteria, without censorship or interference, except to prevent direct harm to the life, liberty, or property of third parties.
+- Every person has the right to express ideas, opinions, and information, and to form their own beliefs and criteria, without censorship or coercive interference, except to prevent direct harm to the life, liberty, or property of third parties.

-Article 3 — Right to Property
+Article 3 — Right to property

 Article 4 — Right to defense and limits of power

-- Territorial private properties shall have the right to secede from any administration.
+- Private territorial properties shall have the right to secession from any Political Administration.

-- All persons and organizations are equal before the law, without privileges or exceptions.
+- All persons are equal before the law, without privileges or exceptions.
 The law shall guarantee fair processes, with all necessary guarantees for the defense of the rights of those involved, including the presumption of innocence.

 Chapter 2 — Organization of Powers